Skip to content

 Career overview

 Prior to joining NTU in 2014, Suzanne was an Assistant Head teacher and literacy leader at Oak Tree Primary School.
-In a bid to improve reading results across the school by promoting a love of books, Suzanne project-managed the funding, designing, building and running of an inspiration library, which was named the most ‘Inspirational Library’ in the country in 2014.
+In a bid to improve reading results across the school by promoting a love of reading, Suzanne project-managed the funding, designing, building and running of an inspiration library, which was named the most ‘Inspirational Library’ in the country in 2014.

 Before that, Suzanne was a lead PE teacher, working with primary and secondary colleagues in her role as Primary Link Teacher of PE and School Sport Coordinator.
 Suzanne brought the ‘Wake and Shake’ initiative, which was to encourage children to engage in 10 minutes of daily exercise to many schools across Gedling.

 After nearly twenty years as a primary teacher in Nottinghamshire, Suzanne joining the primary team at NTU primarily to lecture in Design and Technology and PE across the various primary teaching routes.
 She is very passionate about the value, importance and benefits of both of these subjects, both in the classroom and beyond.
-During 2014-17, Suzanne was also the Professional Placement leader for the PGCE primary route, and enjoyed building relationships with many school colleagues across five counties.

 After completing her Masters in Education in September 2017, Suzanne has published various articles and presented her work at several conferences.
 In September 2018, she began her PhD studies, focusing on childhood obesity, combining the two areas of great personal interest - health and fitness (PE) and cooking and nutrition (D&T).
 Her PhD is the evaluation of a whole school project entitled: The Healthy Lifestyles Project (HLSP), which aims to develop children's practical skills, knowledge and understanding to choose, prepare and cook healthy ingredients to feed themselves and their families, helping to change their attitudes and perceptions towards choosing a healthier lifestyle.
 The HLSP consists of a series of interventions including: